| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 conditions of one or more of the Open Patent Pools defined

+under this license.
 This means that a work cannot be distributed under this

 license if it incorporates a patent or PLIP that could not